-- ★ The Malthusian model was a good representation for population till the 1800s still is for non-human populations (e.g. locust swarms, wild rabbits, pigeons, rats) - \ Before 1800, most labor was employed on the production of necessities - ★ After 1800, technology freed a large portion of workers from the production of necessities allowing them to move to other more productive sectors: - This boosted economic growth to unprecedented levels - ► Caused the demographic transition to the urban economy as we know it today. - \ Modern families did not rely on the labor of children for prosperity: - Children turned from assets of a family, to liabilities - ▶ The "large family" ideal was displaced by a "smart family" model. - \ Technology enabled humanity to break away from the Malthusian cycle osmas Marinakis, SMU
+- The Malthusian model was a good representation for population till the 1800s still is for non-human populations (e.g. locust swarms, wild rabbits, pigeons, rats) - Before 1800, most labor was employed on the production of necessities - ★ After 1800, technology freed a large portion of workers from the production of necessities allowing them to move to other more productive sectors: - This boosted economic growth to unprecedented levels - Caused the demographic transition to the urban economy as we know it today. - Modern families did not rely on the labor of children for prosperity:

-The Industrial Revolution (1760)

-- \ The Industrial Revolution started in Britain from textile manufacturing - ★ It was the first time in history when technology and science were used in production in such a coordinated manner - \ Most developed countries today, were actively part of the Industrial Revolution 250 years ago - US, UK, Germany, France, The Netherlands, Belgium, Canada, etc. - \ The wealthy countries of the future will be the ones that invest in R&D today cture 8
+Technology enabled humanity to break away from the Malthusian cycle

+Marinakis, SMU

+Prosperity in the future

+★ The most developed countries of today, were the ones that actively participated in the Industrial Revolution 250 years ago

+US, UK, Germany, France, The Netherlands, Belgium, Canada, Japan etc.

+- The prosperous countries of the future will be the ones that invest in the future: - ▶ Research and development of new technology - ▶ Train their human capital for the challenges of the future.